-- 10.1 Reports of possible fraud or corruption from any internal or external source can be submitted internally to:

-- 10.1.1 Chief Executive Officer: or

-- 10.1.2 Risk Management Unit.

-- 10.2 An alternate way of reporting possible fraud and corruption can be made by contacting the Municipality's Fraud Hotline (0800 20 50 53 or email cdm@tip-offs.com).
+- 10.1 Reports of possible fraud or corruption from any internal or external source can be submitted internally to: - 10.1.1 Chief Executive Officer; or - 10.1.2 Risk Management Unit. - 10.2 An alternate way of reporting possible fraud and corruption can be made by contacting the Entity's Fraud Hotline (fraudhotlinepha@polokwane.gov.za)

 Persons remain anonymous when making reports via this Hotline.
-The Fraud Hotline is available 24 hours in all official language, you have an option to remain anonymous or identify yourself when reporting.

-- 10.3 Where a person have reported his/her concern through any of the channels described in sub-paragraphs 10.1 and 10.2 above and have substantial reason to believe that there may be a cover-up or that evidence may be destroyed or that the matter might not be handled properly, that person may raise his/her concern in good faith with a Member of the Mayoral Committee of the Municipality.
+The reporter has an option to remain anonymous or identify him/herself when reporting. - 10.3 Where a person have reported his/her concern through any of the channels described in sub-paragraphs 10.1 and 10.2 above and have substantial reason to believe that there may be a cover-up or that evidence may be destroyed or that the matter might not be handled properly, that person may raise his/her concern in good faith with a Member of the Mayoral Committee of the Municipality.

-- 10.4 Employees and members of the public not wishing to report a matter internally may make reports or Public Interest Disclosures to the following investigating authorities:
+- 10.4 Employees and members of the public who do not wish to report a matter internally may make reports or Public Interest Disclosures to the following investigating authorities:

-- 10.4.1 SAPS:
+- 10.4.1 SAPS.

-- 10.4.2 Public Protector;
+- 10.4.2 Public Protector.

 - 10.4.3 Auditor-General; or

 - 10.4.4 Any other relevant authority

 - 10.4.5.
-Audit Committee Chairperson - 10.4.6.
+Audit Committee Chairperson

+- 10.4.6.
 Risk Management Committee Chairperson